flatironinstitute/CryoLike/docs/source/usage/templateCreation.rst

 ------------------

 Most users are expected to use the wrapper function described above.
-However, the ``Tenmplates`` class also exposes some functions that can generate a stack of templates from a function, as well as the underlying calls to create templates from physical volumes or from atom positions.
+However, the ``Templates`` class also exposes some functions that can generate a stack of templates from a function, as well as the underlying calls to create templates from physical volumes or from atom positions.